Shaileshmahanty/Prolog-installation-setup/README.md

 Similarly,You can go on with all other Practicals From 5 to 13.

-You can also refer to my Screenshots in "Sreenshots" Folder (sc1,sc2,sc3,sc4,sc5).
+You can also refer to my Screenshots in "Sreenshots" Folder (sc1,sc2,sc3,sc4,sc5)(sc6 to sc11).